finos/FDC3/docs/fdc3-glossary.md

 - **Application Provider**: A downstream consumer of FDC3 Standards that can understand and use the FDC3 API (supplied by a Platform Provider), context data, and/or intents.
 - **application-specific intent**: A custom intent defined by an application or applications, independent of the Standard.
 - **Bridge**: Shorthand for Desktop Agent Bridge.
-- **bridging**: Shorthand for the exchange of messages across a Desktop Agent API Bridge for the purposes of extending interop between apps managed by different Desktop Agents.
+- **bridging**: Shorthand for the exchange of messages across a Desktop Agent Bridge for the purposes of extending interop between apps managed by different Desktop Agents.
 - **Channel**: A grouping of apps for the purposes of sharing stateful pieces of data.
 A secondary interface of the FDC3 API.
 - **context channels**: A mechanism to allow sets of apps to share stateful pieces of data among themselves, and to be alerted when that data changes.
 - **context**: Shorthand for context data.